uncoil/deploy-helper/README.md

 - Go to Settings > Webhooks
 - Add webhooks for slack, and statushero (copy the webhook URLs+configs from another project)

+### Setup Codeship notifications
+- Go to your project in Codeship
+- Go to Settings > Notifications
+- Add a Slack notification, copying the settings from another project

 ### Final project setup
 - Load your project into your editor
 - Copy the key.aes from the Codeship project settings into the `docker` folder